shenweichen/DeepCTR/docs/source/Quick-Start.md

       lbe = LabelEncoder()
       data[feat] = lbe.fit_transform(data[feat])
   ```
-- Hash Encoding: map the features to a fix range,like 0 ~ 9999.Here is 2 way to do that:
+- Hash Encoding: map the features to a fix range,like 0 ~ 9999.We have 2 methods to do that:
   - Do feature hashing before training
     ```python
     for feat in sparse_features: